mivok/dotfiles/README.md

 ## Installation

-Clone the repo, then run `stow` for each package you want to install.
-To install all of them, run `stow */` (the slash stops stow from trying to install this README file).
+Clone the repo, install stow, then run `make_symlinks.sh`, which uses stow to install symlinks for each dotfile.
+Use the script rather than stow directly as the script will detect the OS and exclude mac/linux specific config files as needed.

 ```
 cd ~
 git clone git@github.com:mivok/dotfiles.git
 cd dotfiles
-brew install stow
+brew install stow # or yay -S stow
-stow -v */
+./make_symlinks.sh
 ```